-We have completed five clinical trials under IND 107,846 for the EGP-437 Combination Product.
+We have completed seven clinical trials under IND 107,846 for the EGP-437 Combination Product.
 The first two trials were executed in parallel - a Phase 1/2 non-infectious anterior uveitis trial and a Phase 2 dry eye trial.
 These two trials were followed by a Phase 3 dry eye trial.
 Subsequently, we completed our first Phase 3 trial for non-infectious anterior uveitis.
 During the time that we executed the Phase 3 non-infectious anterior uveitis trial we completed a Phase 2 proof-of-concept cataract surgery trial, with prophylactic treatment of the EGP-437 Combination Product.
-We have reported interim results for our Phase 1b/2a macular edema trial.
+We recently, in 2016, completed a Phase 1b/2a dose ranging trial treating inflammation and pain for subjects that have undergone cataract surgery and a Phase 1b/2a proof-of-concept macular edema trial.